kurtsmurf/typing-practice/README.md

 This would (?) let the user look back and have a quick impression of where they sped up or slowed down.

+how would the first character work?
+If heat = end_time - start_time, what is start time for the first character typed?

-### Avatar
+### avatar

-Have like a little fighter avatar who kicks and punches the letters away as you chew through text.
+Have like a little fighter avatar who kicks and punches the letters away as you chew through text (letters go flying).

 When you type a wrong letter, the avatar gets knocked out.